haozujz/weather-haiku/README.md

 - Fine-tune model with haiku datasets.
 - Experiment with lower-cost base models.
-- Expand the influence of canvas states to include semantics.
+- Expand the influence of canvas variables to include semantics.
 - Post-process output to arbitrarily conform to 5-7-5 pattern: eg. convert output into true phonetic units, adjust phrases/words accordingly to 'fix' model output and ensure 5-7-5 pattern.